My Father, the Pornographer

 Porn as we know it owes a lot to Deep Throat.
-The seminal 1972 porn film follows Linda Lovelace, a sad, sexually unfulfilled woman whose life is changed forever when she discovers that her clitoris is in her throat, meaning she can finally come—but only when guys jizz in her mouth.
-Grainy shots and dodgy editing aside, it’s a funny premise and a decent film with something for everyone—cock shots, tit shots, and great dad jokes, if your dad is a pervert.
+The seminal 1972 porn film follows Linda Lovelace, a sad, sexually unfulfilled woman whose life is changed forever when she discovers that her clitoris in her throat, meaning she can finally come – but only when guys jizz in her mouth.
+Grainy shots and dodgy editing aside, it’s a funny premise and a decent film with something for everyone – cock shots, tit shots and great dad jokes, if your dad is a pervert.

-One of the principle drivers of this spermy train was Anthony Battista, a pornographer who, along with some pals, was responsible for distributing the film all over the East Coast and, by proxy, worldwide.
-He was also an upstanding stockbroker, lapsed Catholic, and a family man from Philadelphia who juggled both lives pretty efficiently until he was indicted by the federal government on an obscenity charge.
+One of the principle drivers of this spermy train was Anthony Battista, a pornographer who, along with some pals, was responsible for distributing the film all over the East coast of America and, by proxy, worldwide.
+He was also an upstanding stockbroker, renounced Catholic and a family man from Philadelphia, who juggled both lives pretty efficiently until he was indicted by the federal government on an obscenity charge.

-VICE: When did you first watch Deep Throat?
+VICE: Hi Kristin.
+When you first watch Deep Throat?

-Kristin Battista-Frazee: I watched it for the first time last year.
-I thought I probably needed to if I was going to write about it.
+Kristin Battista-Frazee: I watched it for the first time pretty recently I thought I probably needed to if I was going to write about it.
 I’m glad I waited, because now it doesn’t seem like a big deal.
-But I also understand why it was so popular—Linda Lovelace had this incredible skill and that skill was realized.
+But I also understand why it was so popular – Linda Lovelace had this incredible skill and that skill was realised.

 Her skill being her ability to give good head?

-The way she could give a blowjob was pretty special, and we have to give credit where credit is due.
+The way she could give a blowjob was pretty special, and credit where credit is due.
 It was marketed very creatively, but she was really good at it.
 The working title for Deep Throat was The Sword Swallower.

 Yes, so they settled on Deep Throat, which was perfect.

-At the time, and as outlined in her memoir, Ordeal, Linda claimed that Deep Throat shows her being raped.
+At the time, and as outlined in her memoir, Ordeal, Linda claims Deep Throat depicts her being raped.

 There were claims at the time that a gun was held to her head during some of the scenes.

-The gun to her head—I had heard from Eric Danville, author of The Complete Linda Lovelace—was figurative.
-It didn’t actually happen—that whole story got blown up into a myth.
-She was in an abusive relationship, though—that is true—and her husband, Chuck, was an awful person.
+The gun to her head was, I had heard from Eric Danville, author of The Complete Linda Lovelace, figurative.
+It didn’t actually happen – that whole story got blown up into a myth.
+She was in an abusive relationship though – that is true – and her husband, Chuck, was an awful person.

 Did your father know Linda and Chuck?

 He met them once, yes.
 He wasn’t a fan of him.
-I think the description he used was "real creepy guy."
+I think the words he used were "real creepy guy".

 So, given your father probably knew a thing or two about sex, did you ever talk to him about it?

 We never had a formal chat.
-I got my sex education at school—I remember taking a sixth-grade class; we watched a film and it seemed like a normal experience.
-If I was going to speak to anyone about sex it would be my mom.
+I got my sex education at school – I remember taking a 6th grade class; we watched a film and it seemed like a normal experience.
+If I was going to speak to anyone it would be my mum.

 Did you discuss sex as a family?

-How did your dad break the news that he was distributing porn to theaters across the East Coast?
+How did your dad break the news that he was distributing porn to theatres across the East coast?

 I was six or seven when I found out.
-I say "found out," but my parents said it was "something for adults," which meant nothing to me.
-But as I got older, Deep Throat became more ingrained in popular culture—people had heard of it—so I got a feel for why he was out working long hours.
-It wasn’t a formal sit-down thing; it was more of a natural thing within conversation.
+I say found out – my parents said it was "something for adults", which meant nothing.
+But as I got older, Deep Throat became more engrained in popular culture – people had heard of it – so I got a feel for why he was out working long hours.
+It wasn’t a formal sit down thing, it was more of a natural thing within conversation.
 He still worked for his company while distributing Deep Throat.
 To him it was a business venture.

 Did you ever have that awkward moment of watching sex on TV with your parents and the room falling suddenly quiet?

-Oh yes, I can remember a few [times].
+Oh yes, I can remember a few.
 The thing is, no matter what your parents do, you don’t want to think about them as sexual beings.